andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

   <div class="inactive">Optimizing</div>
 </div>

-<h2>#3 Tenant Data Logs</h2>
+<h2>📄 #3 Tenant Data Logs</h2>

-- "Data" here is Inserts, Updates, and Deletes for Tenants
+- Let's explore a pattern to report the Inserts, Updates, and Deletes from suppliers
-- Create table: `supplier_data_changes` to capture these
+- Create table: `supplier_data_changes` to capture these events
-- Use triggers to capture changes
+- Use triggers and trigger functions to capture changes and metadata
-- Store and query using JSON formatted data
+- Store data using JSON columns

 DEMO